nhsconnect/gpconnect-appointment-checker/README.md

 <img src="documentation/images/logo.png" height=72>

-# GP Connect Appointment Configuration Checker
+# GP Connect Appointment Checker

-The GP Connect Appointment Configuration Checker is a web application for GP practice and operational support staff to view free appointment slots in a GP practice's appointment book that are available to book via the GP Connect API.
+The GP Connect Appointment Checker is a web application for GP practice and operational support staff to view free appointment slots in a GP practice's appointment book that are available to book via the GP Connect API.

 <img src="documentation/images/wireframe.png">